How To Stop Your Dog From Digging Under Your Fence

 Seek Professional Help for Underlying Behavioral Issues

-These can include anxiety, boredom, or territorial behaviors.
-A certified professional trainer or animal behaviorist can assess your dog and develop a personalized plan to address these issues.
+If your dog has anxiety, struggles with boredom, or has obsessive or territorial behaviors, professional dog trainer or animal behaviorist can help.
 It may involve a combination of training techniques, behavior modification, and possibly medication in severe cases.

-It’s important to seek professional help rather than trying to handle these issues on your own, as improper handling can worsen the problem or have negative effects on your dog’s well-being.
 With proper guidance and treatment, you can address any underlying behavioral issues and help your dog overcome their destructive digging behavior.
 Remember to remain patient and consistent, and always keep your dog’s safety and well-being as the top priority.

 What could I put in front of the fence to keep the dogs from digging under and make it look nice?